Stephen McAdoo

+Stephen C. McAdoo (born November 6, 1970) is an American professional football coach and former player.

+Professional career

-Stephen McAdoo (born November 6, 1970) is an American professional football coach and former player who is the offensive coordinator for the Edmonton Elks of the Canadian Football League (CFL).
-He played professionally as an offensive lineman for parts of three seasons for Cleveland Browns of the National Football League (NFL) and the Shreveport Pirates of the CFL.
+McAdoo played professionally as an offensive lineman for parts of three seasons for Cleveland Browns of the National Football League (NFL) and the Shreveport Pirates of the CFL.

 Recent coaching career

 On February 6, 2020, it was announced that McAdoo had joined the Toronto Argonauts as the team's offensive line coach.
 The 2020 CFL season was cancelled, but he coached for the Argonauts in 2021 where the team finished in first place in the East Division.

 On January 4, 2022, McAdoo formally joined the Edmonton Elks as the team's offensive coordinator.
+He retained the same role to begin the 2023 season, but after an 0–8 start to the season, McAdoo was demoted to an advisor role with the team on July 31, 2023, being placed by Jarious Jackson.
+He was not retained for the coaching staff in 2024.